realodix/haiku/docs/configuration.md

 ```

 #### `output_dir`
-The directory where compiled filter lists are written.
+The directory where output files are written.
 The directory is created automatically if it doesn't exist.

 #### `filter_list`
 An array defining one or more filter lists to build.
 Each item in the array configures a single output filter list.
 At least one filter list must be defined.